octo-technology-downunder/mockito-exercise/README.md

 verify(daoSpy).save(any(Customer.class));
 ```

+# Alert!!
+Unit tests should treat the classes they test as black boxes.
+When you feel that you need to much of mocking or that it is impossible to create meaningful tests this way, it is a sign that your classes are too powerful and do too much.
+So it's the time to refactor your classes!

 # Exercise
 Notice the structure of the project.
 Imagine that all the components that you have in `external` package are the one relying on some external service.